Kinya01/KC-House-Price-Prediction-Group-Project/README.md

 Stakeholders should consider:
 - Including a larger living area for their house rennovations since it fetches a higher price
 - Including more bathrooms in their house rennovations since price increases with increase in the number of bathrooms depending on our final model
 - Excluding a waterfront from their houses during rennovations or buying houses without a waterfront.
-This is becauase according to our final multiple regression model, the waterfront is negatively correlated with price
+This is becauase according to our final multiple regression model, the waterfront is negatively correlated with price.